kosmion/ontology/README.md

-# ontology
+# The Kosmion Ontology
-an ontology of places, creatures, artifacts, and happenings
+places, creatures, artifacts, and happenings